Green Month: How can I recycle my cannabis packaging?

 At BC Cannabis Stores, our employees and customers are passionate about the environment.
-We’ve heard your concerns about the amount of packaging that can come with some products, so here’s a quick guide to packaging regulations and ways that you can help us create less waste by recycling your cannabis containers.
+Here’s how you can help us create less waste by recycling your cannabis containers.

 Current federal regulations mandate that cannabis products are securely and individually packaged by licensed producers, sealed with a Canadian Government excise duty tag, and safely transported to the BC Cannabis Stores’ Distribution Centre and stores.
 Therefore, it’s not possible to bring back containers for a refill; however clean containers can be recycled at your local recycling depot or curbside collection.